 The outline and description of content for the Basin Summary Report can be found in Exhibit 5D-Basin Summary Report Outline.
 The outline is provided to ensure content is consistent from basin to basin.
 Input from report users has been favorable when all information specific to a watershed is cohesively presented to provide a more complete picture of water quality.
-This report should answer the questions most stakeholders have, which tend to be:
+This report should answer the questions most stakeholders have, including: